huddaluni/Reccomendation_system_collaborative_Filtering/README.md

 # Reccomendation_system_collaborative_Filtering

-Ever wondendered how the recommendations appear on your social media or e-commerce websites?
+Ever wondered how the recommendations appear on your social media or e-commerce websites?

 This repository outline a method for creating a recommendation system utilizing collaborative filtering techniques.
 It covers both neighborhood-based (item-item recommendation) and model-based approaches to provide personalized recommendations.
 The project demonstrates how to preprocess data, apply collaborative filtering methods, and evaluate the system’s performance.